 -

-Colonial Van Diemen’s Land in the 1820s and 1830s can be seen as a precursor to the society which was planted in Southern Victoria in the 1830s and 1840s.
-Vandemonians of varied social backgrounds began settling permanently on the southern mainland from 1834 and Melbourne was founded in 1835.
-Victoria was known as the Port… Continue reading
+Colonial Van Diemen’s Land in the 1820s and 1830s is a precursor society to that planted in Southern Victoria in the 1830s and 1840s.
+People of varied social backgrounds began crossing Bass Strait to settle permanently on the southern mainland from 1834.
+Melbourne was founded in 1835.
+Until 1850, when it was renamed in honour… Continue reading

 -